 The program is orderly, progressive, academic, and clinically oriented.
 It is designed to prepare the resident for the practice of dermatology and for examination and certification by the American Board of Dermatology.
 The primary training clinic is based out of River Ridge Dermatology.

-It is recommended that applicants apply for an audition rotation through Clinician Nexus.
-Audition rotations are typically completed between May and mid-January of the following year.
+It is highly recommended that applicants apply for an audition rotation through Clinician Nexus.
+Audition rotations are available between June and December.

 Three letters of recommendation